mcsquared/rptp/README.md

 ## Introduction

-`rptp` is a domain-driven implementation of IEEE 1588‑2019 / PTP in Rust, exploratory and growing.
+`rptp` is an early domain-driven implementation of IEEE 1588‑2019 / PTP in Rust, exploratory and growing.

 This repository contains:

 - `crates/rptp` – the core PTP domain model (no async/runtime dependencies).
-- `crates/rptp-daemon` – a thin Tokio-based infrastructure layer that wires the core to UDP multicast sockets, system timers and virtual clocks.
+- `crates/rptp-daemon` – a thin, Tokio-based infrastructure layer that currently serves as a test harness and playground for the core: it wires `rptp` to UDP multicast sockets, system timers and virtual clocks, and is expected to evolve into a full daemon as the model stabilizes.
+- `crates/rptp-embedded-demo` – an experimental bare-metal harness for `rptp` targeting `thumbv7m-none-eabi` and a 12 MHz, 64‑KiB‑class Cortex‑M MCU; see `crates/rptp-embedded-demo/README.md` for building, QEMU usage, and Docker-based e2e tests.
-- `tests/e2e` – end-to-end acceptance test scenarios
+- `tests/e2e` – end-to-end acceptance "smoke" test scenarios, including QEMU + `ptp4l` interoperability.

 ### How it started